Samm96/react-around-api-full/README.md

 ## Project Description

-Full "Around The U.S." project; frontend and backend.
+Full "Around The U.S." project that handles cards and users with authorization and registration handled by a back-end server.
+A culmination of Practicum Bootcamp's Sprints 4-15.

-## Screen Sizes
+### Screen Sizes
 * 1280
 * 880
 * 320

+### Built with:
+* HTML/CSS
+* JavaScript
+* REACT
+* Express
+* MongoDB

 ## Links: